bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Ex - when we write `throw foo;`, it returns a completion record with [[Type]] = 'throw', [[Value]] = foo.
 Similarly, when we write a return statement, the return value is stored within this field.

-c. [[Target]] - This is a lesser used construct. continue and break statements can have a optional label - which looks like `break foo;`
+c. [[Target]] - This is a lesser used construct. continue and break statements can have a optional label - which looks like `break foo;`.
+This label is stored in [[Target]] field.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2OTQwODE3NCwtMTIzNjYzNjQ3MSwxMj
+eyJoaXN0b3J5IjpbLTExOTIxMTExOSwtMTIzNjYzNjQ3MSwxMj
 EyMjM4MTcxLC0xMDAxMzU4NjkzLC01MzQ1NDQ2MzJdfQ==
 -->